4 Important Questions To Ask When Interviewing To Be A Financial Advisor

 If you know this career path is right for you, the only thing left to do is determine your ideal firm.
-Here we will help you understand the four questions that should be on your “questions to ask” list and why these questions and answers are beneficial in taking control and determining alignment between you and the firm.
+Here we will help you understand the four questions that should be on your “questions to ask” list and why these questions and answers are beneficial in taking control and determining true alignment between you and the firm.

 When interviewing to be a financial advisor, it’s important to ask questions that will help you gather relevant information about the role, the firm, and the expectations in year one and beyond.
+Your interviews are especially important in this role as your first year will dictate your career.

 Question #1: What is one word to describe the culture of your firm?